yyc1018/330/README.md

 - mcmc.py: PyDREAM implementation of MCMC.
 Written by my supervisor, Dr Ruben Perez-Carrasco

-- pydream_results: file containing all MCMC results.
+- pydream_results: contains a WeTransfer link to a file containing all MCMC results.
 MCMC results from each run are stored in folders numbered from 2 to 5.
 Each of these folders contain parapop_sampled_params_chain_i.npy files where i = 1 to 5 for each of the 5 chains.

 - plots_mcmc.py: required to plot pydream_results 2